 A traditional approach to coordination relies on V2V communication to synchronise their behaviour [3].
 Since the vehicles are mobile, moreover, they would typically communicate over wireless (possibly ad hoc) networks.
-In general, wireless network communication-and in particular real-time wireless communication-is unreliable and the achievable timeliness varies greatly over time and location [4].
+In general, wireless network communication is unreliable and the achievable timeliness varies greatly over time and location [4].
 Environment-mediated communication [5]-where vehicles communicate by changing their environment and detecting changes made by other vehicles using sensors-can be used to supplement direct communication.
 The range and accuracy of sensors, however, are inherently limited and sensor information might be affected by environmental conditions, such as temperature.